 Blow's consciousness emerged in accelerating increments from the latent panic of being somewhere on his back in excruciating pain, unable to move or speak.
 A sense of something darkly malevolent looming above him riveted his attention around the barrel of what appeared to be a pistol inches from his face.
 Distantly, a non-specific voice intruded, complicating the sickening intimacy of his predicament enough to let in a familiar scent, and then the touch of thighs embracing his torso.

 “No, ma'am.
 Mr. Stone can't take the call.
 He's sound asleep.
 Yes.
 Under a doctor's care, as I said.
 He can't meet you at the jail tonight but he'll be available to meet with you tomorrow.
 Yes.
 Yes.
 I understand.
 I know you want your son home as soon as possible.
 Yes.
 I will call the jail right now and tell them you and your husband are coming.
 I'm sorry?
 Oh, I'm Joan, Mr. Stone's sister.
 Joan Stone.
 That is correct.
 Tomorrow morning...or, yes of course, later this morning.
-Mr. Stone will be in his office at nine.
+Mr. Stone will be in his office at eight.
 That's right.
 Yes, ma'am.
 Good bye.”

 The pok of a cellphone snapping shut opened Blow's eyes.
 He managed to focus on the moonlit features of Rose McGillicutty's saucy Irish face just in time to discern who he was looking at before she rocked sideways and reached for the chair next to his side of the bed, then rocked back upright atop him.